iondrive/config/README.md

 #### Duration

-Duration types are special in that instead of returning a raw value, a number of conversion methods are available to ensure that at the point of use the duration is in the correct units.
+Duration types are special in that instead of returning a primitive value, an object with conversion methods is returned to ensure that at the point of use the duration is in the correct units.
 These conversion methods always round the value, so be careful with your precision.

 ```js
 // Assuming APP_DUR has the value '2d'